Requirements for Admission

 |Social Studies||2 years|

 The college will consider applicants whose educational circumstances are unusual.
 Students desiring to enter Wofford prior to attaining a high school diploma and students who by nontraditional means have attained the equivalent of admission requirements will be considered on an individual basis.
 The Committee on Admission carefully reviews such applicants and may grant admission upon evidence of superior ability and maturity.
-An interview with an Admission staff member is strongly suggested for these applicants.

 Dual Enrollment Requirements for High School Juniors & Seniors